-- 32) % Change in "Same Customer Sales" "Same Customer Sales" are defined as all gross sales of Providence and its affiliates (collectively the "Providence Group") from all Customers from whom gross sales were also recognized by the Providence group in the immediately preceding fiscal year, less discounts and adjustments consistent with the Company's revenue recognition policies, determined on a consolidated business in accordance with GAPP.
+- 24) % Change in "Same Customer Sales" "Same Customer Sales" are defined as all gross sales of Providence and its affiliates (collectively the "Providence Group") from all Customers from whom gross sales were also recognized by the Providence group in the immediately preceding fiscal year, less discounts and adjustments consistent with the Company's revenue recognition policies, determined on a consolidated business in accordance with GAPP.
 If any new customer is engaged or added by the Providence Group, or if such customer is acquired from a non-affiliated entity, then the gross sales attributable to that customer will be excluded from "Same Customer Sales" until the first fiscal year after such new customer has been a customer for at least twelve (12) months.
 In addition, if there is a reduction in any fiscal year of at least 80% in the gross sales attributable to a specified customer, then the gross sales attributable to such customer shall be excluded from "Same Customer Sales" in respect of both the fiscal year in which the reduction occurs and the preceding fiscal year.
-The % change in gross revenues is subject to a collar of 5% (plus or minus). - 33) The distribution from Providence was not adjusted until January 1, 2018 therefore there was no estimated change in the performance metric reported for 2016. - 34) The Annual Earnings Coverage Ratio for 2016 was based on proforma results for the unaudited internally prepared twelve months ended December 31, 2016 and assumes the current capital structure was in place for all of 2016, including twelve months of distributions to Alaris, despite Alaris not investing in Providence until April 2016.
-At the time of publication of the 2017 annual information form, we had estimated Providence's ECR for 2016 to be 16.1.
-After receiving audited results the ECR came in higher at 20.8.
+The % change in gross revenues is subject to a collar of 5% (plus or minus). - 25) In March 2019 Alaris received a notice from the senior lenders of Providence notifying Alaris that its distribution from Providence has been blocked for future payments due to Providence's non-compliance with certain covenants.
+Alaris, Providence and the senior lender are working on viable solutions to minimize the disruption to distributions.
+It is too early in discussions to know if the actual amount of Distributions will be materially less than what is contractually owed to Alaris in 2019.
+There should be a meaningful update available when Alaris releases Q1, 2019 results on May 6, 2019.